DinoChiesa/ApigeeEdge-JWT-Demonstration/tools/keys/README.md

 openssl rsa -in private.pem -outform PEM -pubout -out public.pem
 ```

-After doing this, you will need to update the verify and generate API proxies to reference these new values.
+After doing this, you will need to update the verify and generate API proxies to reference these new values,
+and also load these values into the KVM.